MixinNetwork/mixin/doc/mixin-kernel-transactions.md

 The current Kernel transaction version is `0x01`, which is marshaled as a special msgpack format [https://github.com/MixinNetwork/msgpack](https://github.com/MixinNetwork/msgpack) before the transaction hash calculation.

-All transaction related API exposed externally have and should always have a consistent JSON representation of inputs and outputs, a neat UTXO model.
+All transaction-related API exposed externally have and should always have a consistent JSON representation of inputs and outputs, a neat UTXO model.

 ```json
 {